lenora4321/SYS255-techjournal/lab1.md

 For more information about WANs, try using [this](https://www.cisco.com/c/en/us/products/switches/what-is-a-lan-local-area-network.html) resource.
 *Cisco Systems, "What is a LAN?", date not given*

+### Firewall
+A firewall is a piece of technology, usually software-based, that sites between two devices or networks.
+It is used to secure one or both sides of the connection by limiting what packets travel between them.
+This is done most commonly via a set of simple allow or deny rules, where a packet is either allowed in or dropped/rejected depending upon how it fits certain criteria.
+These criteria can be as simple as what IP is sending a packet, or can get much more in-depth and work with protocols and signatures, and beyond.
+Firewalls usually come with default setings, though they can be manipulated by their owner to allow or deny certain types of traffic depending upon user needs.

+For more information about firewalls, try using [this](https://www.cisco.com/c/en/us/products/security/firewalls/what-is-a-firewall.html) resource.
+*Cisco Systems, "What Is a Firewall?", date not given.*

 ## Commands